6. Scripting¶

 6.2.12.
 Message¶

-instruction opens a dialog with the message and allows the
+The message instruction opens a dialog with the message and allows the

 operator to provide feedback and a OK/NOK indication.
 The feedback plus OK/NOK